Nightlord851108/gs-prompt/README.md

-# gs-prompt
+# yh-prompt
-This is modified from [pika-prompt](https://github.com/leomao/pika-prompt)
+This is modified from [gs-prompt](https://github.com/gantheory/gs-prompt)